masterminds-kenya/social_network/checklist.md

 - [s] Update ON DELETE for a User's posts.
 - [s] Model for capturing the limited time FB/IG stories
 - [s] Metrics for limited time FB/IG stories
+- [ ] Have the ability for a single FB user to have many IG profiles on our app?
+- [ ] How do we want to organize audience data?
 - [ ] Keep a DB table of worksheet ids?
+  - [ ] Will we have multiple report views?
 - [ ] Manage incoming insight duplications
 - [ ] Make sure incoming audience data does not overwrite historical audience data.
 - [ ] Can make a connection between a brand and a user.